-Who is 'serial stowaway' Marilyn Hartman?
+Who is 'Serial Stowaway' Marilyn Hartman?

-(CNN)She's 66 years old with soft, white hair cut in a bob and the appearance of a genial grandmother but Marilyn Jean Hartman has built up quite a collection of mugshots.
+(CNN)She's 66 years old with soft, white hair cut in a bob and the appearance of a genial grandmother, but Marilyn Jean Hartman has built up quite a collection of mugshots.

-Nicknamed the "serial stowaway" for her history of unticketed jaunts on commercial flights, she has reappeared in the news after allegedly landing in London earlier this month without a passport or boarding pass.
+Nicknamed the "Serial Stowaway" for her history of unticketed jaunts on commercial flights, she has reappeared in the news after allegedly landing in London earlier this month without a passport or boarding pass.

-More recently she has also landed back in jail on charges of misdemeanor criminal trespass and violation of bail bond, after breaching bail by visiting Chicago's O'Hare International Airport -- from where she is said to have departed for the UK in the first place.
+More recently, she landed back in jail on charges of misdemeanor criminal trespass and violation of bail bond, after breaching bail by visiting Chicago's O'Hare International Airport -- from where she is said to have departed for the UK in the first place.

-Her image may be familiar to airport and police cameras but just how she manages to board planes and make trips remains a mystery, as does her personal life and background.
+Her image may be familiar to airport and police cameras, but just how she manages to board planes and make trips remains a mystery, as does her personal life and background.

 Little to nothing is known about whether she has or had a family and an employment history, where she is from and how or why she started her unauthorized travels.